jackiejiaqiliu/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+For the designs that use capacitive sensors, my main concern is the conductivity of the materials attached to the sensor.
+I might need to experiment with candidate materials first to determine the ones with the desired level of conductivity.

+For ths designs that use distance sensor, there might be a problem with unwanted objects in range.
+For example, the sensor might mistake a tree for a human.
+Also, we need to figure out a way to attach the sensor to the device correctly, so that it will always face the right direction.
+I might need to create a physical prototype to test out the attachment.

 **\*\*\*Pick one of these designs to prototype.\*\*\***